 - Drive is not accessible.
 Data Error Cyclic Redundancy Check.

 - Drive is not accessible.
 The disk structure is corrupted and unreadable.

 - Drive is not accessible.
 The file or directory is corrupted and unreadable.

 Most of the time, when you received one of these pop-ups, this external hard drive is likely to be infected with virus and be damaged after an improper operation, power failure, or unsafe ejection.
 All these factors could make your drive inaccessible in Windows 10/8/7.
 Thus, continue reading and learn how to fix external hard drive not accessible in Windows 10/8/7 without losing data.

-How to recover data from inaccessible external hard drives?
+How to recover lost data from inaccessible external hard drives?